Mount Silliman

 Mount Silliman is a mountain in California along the boundary between Sequoia National Park and Kings Canyon National Park The summit, at 11193 ft is on the Sillman Crest, a part of the Kings-Kaweah Divide.

 History

-The peak was named by members of the Whitney Survey in honor of Benjamin Silliman, professor of chemistry at Yale College.
+The peak was named by members of the Whitney Survey in honor of Benjamin Silliman Jr., professor of chemistry at Yale College.
 William Brewer, the head of the survey, had studied agricultural chemistry under Silliman.
 Besides the mountain and crest, there are a pass, a creek, a meadow and a lake that bear the name Silliman.

 The first recorded ascent was by Clarence King, James Gardiner, Richard Cotter, and William Brewer on June 28, 1864.